danielbereza50/Career_Projects/README.md

        1) write method definintions that fulfill functional requirements
 	2) encapsulate those methods in a class
- 	3) start applying other O-O principals, such as inheritance and polymorphism to those class methods.
+ 	3) start applying other O-O principals, such as inheritance and polymorphism to those class methods to help eliminate redundancy and keep the code clean and organized.

 	Example try catch block